rahul0tripathi/nft_rent_sdk/README.md

 # STREAM NFT

 This SDK provides an extension to integrate the STREAM NFT (https://www.streammoney.finance/) smart contract to your application.
-STREAM NFT is an on-chain smart contract that enables the real-time borrowing/renting of NFTs.
+STREAM NFT is an on-chain "solana" smart contract that enables the real-time borrowing/renting of NFTs.
 ```
 import {
   queryTokenState,